 The Piazza del Duomo is particularly magnificent: the cathedral acts as a complete history of Sicily: there are Greek, Roman, Arabic, Norman and Baroque elements in its design.

 Children will enjoy exploring the castle at Syracuse with its windows overlooking the turquoise sea.
 There is a puppet theatre which tells ancient tales of monsters and knights, and the front seats of the theatre are reserved for children.
 If small ones tire of exploring, you can take to the water and watch the city from the comfort of a boat.
 There’s also an aquarium to visit and important ancient ruins just outside the city centre for any budding historians.
+If you want to explore more of the island, don’t miss the best beaches in Sicily kids are sure to love!
 Annabel of Smudged Postcard

 Slovenia with kids

 Slovenia is a great place for families because it is safe, beautiful, and there is such a range of things to do.
 We spent a month in Ljubljana, Slovenia’s capitol, and took several short trips into the country.
 From adventure trekking in Postojna Cave to ice skating on Lake Bled, we found plenty of opportunities to be active outside.
 There is even easy access to trails and parks from the city.

 In Ljubljana, our kids loved exploring the Museum of Illusions and the House of Experiments.
 The castle that looks over the city (with a swing out front!), provides hours of imaginary play.
 The highlight for my youngest son, was drinking hot cocoa at the Cat Caffe, among adorable felines.

 Throughout the country, and especially in the cities, we found tons of food options, from traditional fare to pizza, to vegan restaurants, and plenty of desserts.
 Mel from TravelingMel